Ptujec/LaunchBar/Todoist-Inbox/README.md

 <img src="05.jpg" width="720"/>

-Select a project, section or label[^ Due to interface restrictions you are limited to just one tag.] with arrow keys or by typing its name.
+Select a project, section or label with arrow keys or by typing its name.
 If you select a label you will be also prompted to select a project/section after confirming with `‌↩`.
+(Due to interface restrictions you are limited to just one tag.)

 I also built some smart into it.
 Projects, sections and labels you use frequently will rank higher in the list.
 The same is true if a project, section or label name is part of your entered task.
 Additionally the action will store used words by project/section/label.
 If what you type matches one or more previously used words of a project/section/label, that project/section/label will also be ranked higher.
 Let's say you frequently add a task containing the word "exercise" to a project named "health".
 It is very likely that "health" will be on top of the list of projects/section/labels.
 So all you have to do is hit return.